The Tampakan copper-gold mine was proposed to be developed in the southern Philippines, 50km north of General Santos City on…

 Marikana is located near Rustenburg, about 112km from Johannesburg in South Africa.

 Bathopele mine is a part of the Bushveld Igneous Complex located in the central Transvaal province.
 It is a pear-shaped area divided into eastern, western, and northern sections.
-The rock sections are believed have formed two billion years ago.
+The rock sections are believed to have formed two billion years ago.

 The Bushveld Complex is a layered igneous intrusion and is extended in an area of 66,000km².
 It comprises a felsic phase, along with layered mafic intrusions.

 The complex is made up of Upper Group 2 (UG2) reef, Merensky reef, and Plat reef.
-Around 90% of world's platinum group metals are found in UG2 and Merensky reefs.
+Around 90% of the world’s platinum group metals are found in UG2 and Merensky reefs.
 The UG2 reef comprises of 43.5% chromite while the Merensky reef contains huge deposits of chromite and sulphide.